A New Approximation Technique for Resource-Allocation Problems: Designing Overlay Multicast Networks For Streaming

+All of the above is from \cite{DBLP:conf/spaa/AndreevMMS03}.
 The work of \cite{DBLP:conf/spaa/AndreevMMS03} uses a two-step rounding procedure and obtains the following guarantee.

 First stage rounding: Rounds $z_{i}$ and $y_{i,k}$ for all $i$ and $k$ to decide which reflector should be open and which streams should be sent to a reflector.
-The results from rounding stage 1 can be summarized in the following lemma:
+The results here can be summarized in the following lemma:

 \begin{lemma} \textbf{(\cite{DBLP:conf/spaa/AndreevMMS03})} The first-stage rounding algorithm incurs a cost at most a factor of $64\log{|D|}$ higher than the optimum cost, and with high probability violates the weight constraints by at most a factor of $\frac{1}{4}$ and the fanout constraints by at most a factor of $2$.
 Color constraints are all satisfied. \end{lemma}